Zemorick/odin-recipes/README.md

 # odin-recipes

-A basic recipe website showcasing my HTML skills.
+A basic recipe website to practice my HTML skills.